schemahero/schemahero-docs/learn/source/tutorial/install-schemahero.md

 The SchemaHero client component is packaged as a `kubectl` plugin and distributed through the [krew](https://krew.dev) package manager.
 If you don't already have krew installed, head over to the [krew installation guide](https://krew.sigs.k8s.io/docs/user-guide/setup/install/), follow the steps there and then come back here.

-Installing the SchemaHero client component using:
+Install the SchemaHero client component using:

 ```shell
 kubectl krew install schemahero